Huanan Seafood Wholesale Market: Early identification of potential pandemic link (2019–2020)

 Despite the role that the market played in the pandemic, it is yet unclear whether the novel coronavirus outbreak started in the market.
-The earliest date for first symptoms was reported on 1 December 2019 in a person who did not have any exposure to the market or to the remaining affected 40 people.
+The earliest known symptomatic case was reported on 1 December 2019, in a person who did not have any exposure to the market or to the remaining affected 40 people.
 A paper from a large group of Chinese researchers from several institutions, published in The Lancet, offered details about the first 41 hospitalized patients who had confirmed infections with SARS-CoV-2.
-Their data showed 13 of the initial 41 people found with the novel coronavirus had no link with the market, a significant figure according to infectious diseases specialist Daniel Lucey.
+Their data showed 13 of the initial 41 people found with the novel coronavirus had no link with the market, a significant figure, according to infectious diseases specialist Daniel Lucey.
 In a later publication, The Lancet reported that of the first 99 people confirmed with COVID-19 in Wuhan Jinyintan Hospital between 1 and 20 January 2020, 49 had a history of exposure to the market.
 The publication nevertheless did not opinionate on whether the market was the origin or just a key link in the epidemic.

 In an attempt to discover the origin of SARS-CoV-2, samples from the market's animals were also taken between 1 and 12 January 2020.
 In late January 2020, the Chinese Center for Disease Control and Prevention revealed that the virus was found in 33 out of 585 of environmental samples taken, 31 of which came from the area of the market where wildlife was particularly found.
 This was another indication of the role that the market played, but its identification as the origin of the epidemic has been disputed.
 A review published on 24 January 2020, noted that the market was not associated with any COVID-19 cases outside of China.

 In May 2020, George Gao, the director of the Chinese Center for Disease Control and Prevention, said animal samples collected from the seafood market had tested negative for the virus, indicating that the market was the site of an early superspreading event, but it was not the site of the initial outbreak.
 On 11 December 2020, Reuters reported that the market was still empty and barricaded.